NikiforovAll/nikiforovall.github.io/_posts/2021-03-14-coding-story.md

 You can find it here <https://github.com/NikiforovAll/codingstories-template>, here is the changelog: <https://github.com/NikiforovAll/codingstories-template/blob/main/CHANGELOG.md>.

-All you need to do is to install it via *dotnet sdk*.
-I've prepared a docker wrapper for those who don't want to install dotnet sdk, for more details, please see (ghcr.io/nikiforovall/coding-stories-scaffolder).
+All you need to do is to install it via *dotnet-sdk*.
+I've prepared a docker wrapper for those who don't want to install *dotnet-sdk*, for more details, please see (ghcr.io/nikiforovall/coding-stories-scaffolder).

 ```bash
 dotnet new --install CodingStories.Template::1.3.0